Dashron/Roads/README.md

 	var resource = new roads.Resource({
 	    // Define sub-resources.
 	    resources : {
-	        // This attaches the resource at ./users to the url "/users" "users" : require('./users'),
+	        // This assumes the file located at `./users` exposes another `Resource` object.
+That resource will be bound to the route `/users`.
+	        "users" : require('./users'),
-	        // This attaches the resource at ./posts to the url "/posts" "posts" : require('./posts')
+	        // This assumes the file located at `./posts` exposes another `Resource` object.
+That resource will be bound to the route `/posts`.
+	        "posts" : require('./posts')
 	    },
 	    // Incomplete.
 See step 2.